musevlt/mpdaf/CoreLib/source/installation.rst

 Trac system
 -----------

-The Trac repository browser `Browse Source <http://urania1.univ-lyon1.fr/mpdaf/browser>`_ can be used to navigate through the directory structure.
+The `Trac repository browser <http://urania1.univ-lyon1.fr/mpdaf/browser>`_ can be used to navigate through the directory structure.

 Wiki page